0xReki/0xreki.github.io/_posts/2019/2019-12-22-what-i-hate-about-wysiwyg.md

 And a non-behaving WYSIWYG editor is the opposite of being in control.
 OK, part of the problem is people not properly using the tools they have.
-Staying with word processors, people aligning text manually using spaces and newlines… People not using headers, but instead manually styling text to look like it etc.
+Staying with word processors, people aligning text manually using spaces and newlines… People not using headers, but instead manually styling text to look like one etc.
-To help with that modern software just makes guesses what you actually want to do which can go horribly wrong as well.
+To help with that, modern software just makes guesses what you actually want to do, which can go horribly wrong as well.

-But even if you do use it properly you still run into problems when you don't have control.
+But even if you do use it properly, you still run into problems when you don't have control.
 A typical problem I run into is adding in text after a link.
 Usually, the text I add becomes part of the link.
 That's not what I wanted!